spamsch/website/packages/shared/content/blog/sap-clean-core-reality-check.md

   - musing
   - sap
   - enterprise-architecture
-  - btp
 ---

 When SAP describes **Clean Core**, it evokes a future: minimal kernel modifications, side-by-side extensions, and upgrades that “just work.”
 It’s the right direction.
 But in large brownfield environments, reality rarely cooperates.
-Having spent years building on SAP BTP, HANA, and connected systems rather than in the ERP kernel, I see Clean Core less as a code hygiene program and more as an **integration architecture challenge**.
+Having spent years architecting on SAP BTP, HANA, and connected systems rather than in the ERP kernel, I see Clean Core less as a code hygiene program and more as an **integration architecture challenge**.
 This is a reality check — and a pragmatic view of how to use BTP to make Clean Core achievable in practice.

 ## My Lens: Experience First, Theory Second